Asbestos in Australian Homes: What Inspectors Need to Know

 - Limitations — areas not accessed, materials not sampled

-Using InspectPro, you can build this documentation as you inspect — photographing and annotating each finding, recording condition ratings, and generating the complete report on-site.
+Using InspectPro, you can build this documentation as you inspect — photographing and adding comments to each finding, recording condition ratings, and generating the complete report on-site.
+This is especially valuable when cross-referencing asbestos findings against your standard building and pest inspection checklist, ensuring nothing is missed across a full property assessment.

 Reporting asbestos findings professionally